ridhwandll/ridhwandll.github.io/RidSite/content/posts/Scholarship.md

 <br>

-I shouldn't be content with, but I am happy this because I achieved all these 100% by myself, had none to help around me during exams, I was the G there.
+I shouldn't be content with this, but I am happy because I achieved all these 100% by myself, had none to help around me during exams, I was the G there.

 <br>